If you were hurt in a bus accident or other crash involving a Disney vehicle, you may have a case.

 You would need to be an insured under a policy providing UM coverage to make a claim.
 In your personal injury claim against Disney, it will not be entitled to a setoff (credit) for any settlement that you have with your UM insurer.

-You May Need a Permanent Injury to Get Paid for Pain and Suffering From a Disney Bus Accident
+You May Need a Permanent Injury to Get Money for for Pain and Suffering (Disney Bus Accidents)

-For example, if you’re in a car that is insured in a state where PIP is required, then you’ll likely need a threshold injury in order to get money for pain and suffering.
+For example, lets say that you’re occupying a car that is insured in a state where PIP is required.
+In this instance, you’ll likely need a threshold injury in order to get money for pain and suffering.

-A Florida Disney bus driver’s carelessness may cause injury to a passenger.
-Disney’s PIP coverage may pay for the bus passenger’s medical bills.
+A Disney World bus driver’s carelessness may cause injury to a passenger.
+If so, Disney’s personal injury protection (PIP) coverage may pay for the bus passenger’s medical bills.

 Need Permanent Injury to Get Pain and Suffering Compensation